 Classrooms owned by OCM offer different capabilities for calls and conferences.
-In general "web conferencing" refers to calls on a web-based app or program, such as Google Hangouts or WebEx.
+In general "web conferencing" refers to calls on a web-based app or program, such as Google Hangouts or Zoom.
 "Video conferencing" refers to conference calls using specific hardware installed in specific OCM classrooms.
 The distinctions are important to make sure you get the support you need.

 Web-based conference calls at a glance: